Introduction

 However, there should be a methodology as to how off-list reference checks are completed.
 They should not be conducted by casually contacting random members of the candidate’s home unit/department without appropriate safeguards and notification to the candidate.
 We advise that the search committee chair or the department chair should conduct these checks and must adhere to these guidelines:

-Candidates must be advised that the committee plans to contact people who are not on the candidate’s reference list and that the individual’s candidacy may not be otherwise advanced.
+- Candidates must be advised that the committee plans to contact people who are not on the candidate’s reference list and that the individual’s candidacy may not be otherwise advanced.
 If the candidate objects, the committee may decline to further consider that candidate.

-The reference checks must be conducted for all applicants still under consideration at that stage of the search.
+- The reference checks must be conducted for all applicants still under consideration at that stage of the search.
 The check may not be made of only select candidates among those still under consideration.
-For this reason, and to preserve the confidentiality of the search process, doing off-list reference checks is often best restricted to all candidates tentatively selected for the short list before the short list is finalized and campus invitations are issued.
-These reference checks may then influence whether each candidate moves from the tentative to the final short list for campus interviews.
+For this reason, and to preserve the confidentiality of the search process, doing off-list reference checks is often best restricted to all candidates tentatively selected for the shortlist before the shortlist is finalized and campus invitations are issued.
+These reference checks may then influence whether each candidate moves from the tentative to the final shortlist for campus interviews.

-Any person conducting the reference checks should do so only in an official capacity, acting with explicit authorization by and on behalf of the committee.
+- Any person conducting the reference checks should do so only in an official capacity, acting with explicit authorization by and on behalf of the committee.

-Like on-list reference checks, these checks should have reasonably consistent questions for each candidate and focus on professional, rather than personal attributes.
+- Like on-list reference checks, these checks should have reasonably consistent questions for each candidate and focus on professional, rather than personal attributes.

-The reference checks must be documented in the search file.
+- The reference checks must be documented in the search file.
 These reference checks should include a short statement as to why the reference was selected (senior member of department, supervisor, collaborator, etc.).

 There are several situations where it is appropriate or necessary to appoint without a search.

 These generally relate to one or more variables: immediacy of need, temporary nature of appointment, or specific demand of funding source.
-A request for a waiver of search procedures must be initiated by the dean with final approval from the provost for tenure-track positions and Talent Management for non-tenure track positions like a full-time lecturer.
+A request for a waiver of search procedures must be initiated by the Dean with final approval from the Provost for tenure-track positions and Talent Management for non-tenure track positions like a full-time Lecturer.
 In the following situations the appointing authority would probably choose to directly appoint rather than search:

-- Spousal/partner hires (See Appendix K).
+- Spousal/partner hires (See Appendix H).

-- Recruitment of a truly extraordinary scholar (e.g., a National Academy member) who is not a Pathway hire.
+- Recruitment of a truly extraordinary scholar (e.g., a National Academy member)

 - Part-time permanent positions less than 0.5 FTE, like a one-course lecturer.